armsp/AIFU/README.md

 - [ ] Testimonial Page : If you found this useful or if it helped you in your work or if you used the informaiton here to do somehting then I would love to hear from you.

 ## Change Log
  * Frontend Tech Stack - React, gatsby, vega-lite, MUIv5
  * Cases are shown as tables where rows can be expanded.
 This is the current approach until we face performance issues.
- * Setup a MongoDB database on Azure.
-Integration with Python server left.
+ * Setup a MongoDB database on Azure
  * Letting gpt do everything: search the internet, summarize, answer, extract information (Langchain), we don't want to link to paywalled articles???, figure out what goes in the db and what does not on its own

 ## Decision Log
+Using AI for meta-analysis.
+Using AI for everything!
+The whole platform has AI generated data and information.
+You input a link.
+Agent decides if the link is relevant or not.
+If it is relevant then it extracts information (answers to questions above) from the text.
+Can ask for more info or gather more info from other articles about the same issue.
+Can identify an article that talks about the same issue and update information instead of adding new information about the issue.
+The idea is not to provide an exact text from the articles but "generated text" (asking LM to make a "report", because we don't want to provide links to paywalled websites).
+The agent itself updates the database and hooks trigger a website rebuild.

 **Clock** - 45 hrs